stefaanv/fullstack-starter/readme.md

 ```

 `uid` can be used to assign a short unique id to every log statement.
 That helps
 to find the statement back based on the logging.
+I usually use a 5-character long uuid.

 `meta-data` can be used to add variables to the logging.

+On top of the traditional `log`, `error`, `warn`, `debug` and `verbose` loglevels, an
+additional `urgent` level is provided .
+It's purpose is to have the urgent log messages
+sent to yourself (the developer) when you operate in a devops environment.
+Make
+sure to use the `urgent` level sparecely and to implement some throttling mechanism
+to avoid being overwhelmed by urgent messages !

 #### Configuration